#1. Move

 subsequent functioning.

-Smoking is associated with dozens of types of cancer, as well as heart disease, dementia, and chronic obstructive pulmonary disease.
-According to the American Cancer Association, smoking causes one out of every five deaths
+associated with dozens of types of cancer, as well as heart disease, dementia, and chronic obstructive pulmonary disease.
+According to the American Cancer Association,

 in the United States, killing more people than alcohol, car accidents,